Florida Spiders: A Guide to Local Species

 Spiny Orb Weavers are extremely recognizable due to the red spines around the edges of their bodies.
 They are usually white, yellow, or orange in color with dark spots.
 They put tufts of silk in spots around their webs to prevent birds from flying into them.

-Who knew there was such a wide variety of spiders in Florida?
+Who knew there was such a wide variety of Florida spiders?
 Hopefully, if you happen upon any spiders, they are outside in nature.
-But, if you’ve been seeing more than a few in your home or business, give Excel a call and we’ll send over one of our experienced technicians.
+But, if you’ve been seeing more than a few in your home or business, give Excel a call and we’ll send over one of our spider control experienced technicians.